macasteglione/castekern/README.md

-# castekern
+# chat-room
-A C-made kernel.
+A C-made chat room.